pivotal/docs-tap/aws-services/install-aws-services.hbs.md

 Before you install the AWS Services package:

 - [Install Tanzu Application Platform](../install-intro.hbs.md)
-- VMware recommends that you read [About the AWS Services package](concepts/about-aws-services.hbs.md).
+- VMware recommends that you read [About the AWS Services package](concepts/about-package.hbs.md).
   The topic provides context about the features and goals of the package, and some of the considerations and compromises that were made as part of its development.

 ## <a id="config-infra"></a> Step 1: Plan and configure your infrastructure

-There are a wide range of infrastructure and networking setups available when integrating AWS services into Tanzu Application Platform.
+There are a wide range of infrastructure and networking setups available when integrating services on AWS into Tanzu Application Platform.
 Therefore, the first step is to decide which of these setups you want and to configure the AWS Services package for this topology.